 As part of the Exchange Offers and pursuant to this Prospectus/Consent Solicitation, the Company is soliciting consent of the Preferred Holders to approve the Exchange Offers and the Proposed Amendments.
 The record date for the Consent Solicitation is the Expiration Date.
-If consented to by the holders of at least 66 1⁄23% of the outstanding shares of each series of Preferred Stock and approved by the holders of Common Stock at the Company's Special Meeting, the Proposed Amendments would amend the Charter to modify the terms of the applicable series of Preferred Stock as follows:
+If consented to by the holders of at least 66 2/3% of the outstanding shares of each series of Preferred Stock and approved by the holders of Common Stock at the Company's Special Meeting, the Proposed Amendments would amend the Charter to modify the terms of the applicable series of Preferred Stock as follows:

-- permit the closing of the Exchange Offers without payment of, or allowance for, any accrued and unpaid dividends on any shares of Preferred Stock (whether or not such dividends have accumulated and whether or not such dividends accrued before or after the completion of the Exchange Offers), including the authorization, classification and issuance of New Preferred Stock without a separate vote of the holders of Series B Preferred Stock and Series C Preferred Stock, as the case may be; - 2. make all shares of Series B Preferred Stock that remain outstanding after the Exchange Offer closes redeemable by the Company in whole, and not in part, into the Series B Remainder Consideration, which is equal to (a) \$3.00 in cash or, if payment of cash in the Exchange Offers in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock properly tendered in the Exchange Offers and not withdrawn would cause us to violate the Cash Consideration Restrictions, thirty (30) shares of New Preferred Stock with an initial aggregate liquidation preference of \$5.00 and (b) 13.33 shares of the Company's Common Stock, by the date that is two (2) years after the Series B Amendment Effective Date; - 3. make all shares of Series C Preferred Stock that remain outstanding after the Exchange Offer closes redeemable by the Company in whole, and not in part, into the Series C Remainder Consideration, which is equal to (a) \$0.10 in cash, or, if payment of cash in the Exchange Offers in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock properly tendered in the Exchange Offers and not withdrawn would cause us to violate the Cash Consideration Restrictions, one (1) share of New Preferred Stock with an initial aggregate liquidation preference of \$0.10, (b) 1.25 shares of the Company's Common Stock and (c) 1.5 warrants to purchase 1.5 shares of the Company's Common Stock, subject to adjustment as described below to prevent the issuance of any fractional shares or warrants by the date that is two (2) years after the Series C Amendment Effective Date; and - 4. if the Company has not exercised its right to redeem the Series B Preferred Stock or Series C Preferred Stock by the date that is sixty-five (65) days after the applicable Amendment Effective Date, as the case may be, require the Company, upon request of any holder of Series B Preferred
+- permit the closing of the Exchange Offers without payment of, or allowance for, any accrued and unpaid dividends on any shares of Preferred Stock (whether or not such dividends have accumulated and whether or not such dividends accrued before or after the completion of the Exchange Offers), including the authorization, classification and issuance of New Preferred Stock without a separate vote of the holders of Series B Preferred Stock and Series C Preferred Stock, as the case may be; - 2. make all shares of Series B Preferred Stock that remain outstanding after the Exchange Offer closes redeemable by the Company in whole, and not in part, into the Series B Remainder Consideration (subject to reduction and/or partial escrow as described below in connection with any Plaintiff B Class Motions), which is equal to (a) \$5.00 in cash or, if payment of cash in the Exchange Offers in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock properly tendered in the Exchange Offers and not withdrawn would cause us to violate the Cash Consideration Restrictions, fifty (50) shares of New Preferred Stock with an initial aggregate liquidation preference of \$5.00 and (b) twenty (20) shares of the Company's Common Stock, subject to reduction and/or partial escrow as described below in connection with the Plaintiff B Class Motion, by the date that is two (2) years after the Series B Amendment Effective Date; - 3. make all shares of Series C Preferred Stock that remain outstanding after the Exchange Offer closes redeemable by the Company in whole, and not in part, into the Series C Remainder Consideration, which is equal to (a) \$0.10 in cash, or, if payment of cash in the Exchange Offers in exchange for all of the shares of Series B Preferred Stock and Series C Preferred Stock properly tendered in the Exchange Offers and not withdrawn would cause us to violate the Cash Consideration Restrictions, one (1) share of New Preferred Stock with an initial aggregate liquidation preference of \$0.10, (b) 1.25 shares of the Company's Common Stock and (c) 1.5 warrants to purchase 1.5 shares of the Company's Common Stock, subject to adjustment as described below to prevent the issuance of any fractional shares or warrants by the date that is two (2) years after the Series C Amendment Effective Date; and - 4. if the Company has not exercised its right to redeem the Series B Preferred Stock or Series C Preferred Stock by the date that is sixty-five (65) days after the applicable Amendment Effective Date, as the case may be, require the Company, upon request of any holder of Series B Preferred